malikberrada/Healthy-and-Faulty-Audio-Model/README.md

 - Once you've trained the SVM model run the following commands to save it:
 	- ```filename = '.\Pickle\SVM-model-Healthy-Faulty-Audios.pkl'```
 	- ```pickle.dump(svclassifier,  open(filename, 'wb'))```
-You can save the filename path ('.\Pickle\SVM-model-Healthy-Faulty-Audios.pkl') to use it in the model deployment application
+\nYou can save the filename path ('.\Pickle\SVM-model-Healthy-Faulty-Audios.pkl') to use it in the model deployment application